sirthegamercoder/Funker-Optimizer/README.md

 # Tips
 - You can disable aliasing option if you want resize pixel sprite
 - Make sure choose latest version of this tool
-- You can use the batch process button to modify multiple data files
+- You can use batch process button to modify multiple data files
+  - Also batch process image button to resize multiple images

 ## Alternative Download
 ### GameBanana